dotnet/csharplang/proposals/collection-expressions-inline.md

 ## Summary

-Support collection expressions *inline* in expression contexts where the *collection type* is not observable.
+Support collection expressions *inline* in expression contexts where the *collection type* is unspecified.

 ## Motivation